phpMv/ubiquity/docs/controller/router.rst

 Routage with annotations
 ^^^^^^^^^^^^^^^^^^^^^^^^

-In this case, it is enough in this case to add a last route disabling the default routing system, and corresponding to the management of the 404 error:
+It is enough in this case to add a last route disabling the default routing system, and corresponding to the management of the 404 error:

 .. code-block:: php
    :caption: app/controllers/IndexController.php